Azure-Samples/azure-files-samples/AzFileDiagnostics/Windows/readme.md

 ## How to run the PowerShell script

-> [!Note]
-> To run the AzFileDiagnostics script, launch PowerShell as an administrator.
+**Note:** To run the AzFileDiagnostics script, launch PowerShell as an administrator.

 The script can run without any parameter and it will perform basic validations without needing storage account information: